Is There a Dimmer Outlook Ahead for Frontline Ltd. (FRO)?

-Frontline Ltd. (NYSE:FRO) went up by 2.72% from its latest closing price compared to the recent 1-year high of $9.42.
-The company’s stock price has collected 5.73% of gains in the last five trading sessions.
-Press Release reported on 05/18/21 that FRO – Acquisition of Six VLCCs Under Construction
+Frontline Ltd. (NYSE:FRO) went down by -2.47% from its latest closing price compared to the recent 1-year high of $9.42.
+The company’s stock price has collected 7.43% of gains in the last five trading sessions.
+Press Release reported on 05/20/21 that FRO — Invitation to Q1 2021 Results Conference Call and Webcast

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.